Procyon Cancrivorus

 up to 20 years in captivity

 Crab-eating raccoons are native to Central and South America.
-Unlike common raccoons, crab-eating raccoons are less likely to be found in human environments.
-Usually they are found ear water, and live most of their lives in trees.
+Unlike common raccoons, this raccoon species is less likely to be found in human environments.
+Usually they are found near water, and live most of their lives in trees.

 As their name suggests, crab-eating raccoons eat a diet of crab, lobster, crayfish, other crustaceans and shellfish.
 They are still omnivores though, so they will also eat eggs, fruits, and even small amphibians.